kasramp/Eris/README.md

 ```

 ### <a name="currentbyip">/v1/weather/currentbyip</a>
 This point suits when no coordinates are available.
-As a result, the weather condition retrieved via called IP address.
+As a result, the weather condition retrieved via the caller IP address.
 Obviously, compare with the `/current`, this endpoint has lower accuracy.
-The reason for that is because coordinates acquired based on IP address which is usually not the same with the user's location.
+The reason for this is because coordinates acquired based on IP address which is usually not the same with the user's location.
-In most cases, the location of the IP is the nearest ISP center that the user is connected to.
+In most cases, the location of the IP refers to the nearest ISP center that the user is connected to.
 The API parameters are as follows:

 Parameter | Description |Type | Compulsory